 Don’t worry- it’s not as scary as it sounds and hopefully by the end of this post you’ll feel confident to go off for a little adventure.
 I’ll mainly focus on wild camping for Vans & Motorhomes, because that’s what we use, but hopefully there will be some useful information for other types of wild explorers too.

 I remember the first time we considered wild camping.
 I was absolutely TERRIFIED.
 I thought we were going to be either murdered in our beds or woken up at 3am and moved on by the police (complete with a criminal record).
 Honestly, I’m not sure which one scared me most.

-It all started when we headed off to Scotland for a week’s holiday… and we didn’t have a plan.
+It all started when we headed off to the Scotland Highlands for a week’s holiday… and we didn’t have a plan.
 This was difficult for me because I am a PLANNER.
 The whole concept was totally alien and honestly not that much fun- I spent most of the day worrying about where we were going to stay for the night.
 When we did find somewhere to stay I worried we were doing something wrong.
 I barely slept (although some of that had to do with the lorries which used our quiet side street as a rat run during the night- live and learn!)

 But as the new morning dawned, here is exactly what happened on our first night of wild camping…..
 NOTHING.
 Not a thing.
 Nobody cared, nobody commented.
 It was a little anti-climatic- and yet completely freeing.
 And the more we did it, the easier and more fun it became.